- What is Aurora Student?

 General email: email@example.com

 Academic Advisors in the Faculty of Arts are available on a year-round basis to help you plan your studies to prepare for future terms, meet degree requirements, and to provide info on the services available on campus.
-If you have questions regarding your academic program or plans, visit the Arts Academic Advisors on the 3rd floor, Fletcher Argue Building.
+If you have questions regarding your academic program or plans, visit the Arts Academic Advisors in Room 134, Fletcher Argue Building.

 Advisors are available by scheduled drop-in appointment.
 Scheduled drop-ins allow you to reserve ahead of time a specific hour in a day to meet an advisor.
 No waiting in lengthy lines.
 You can return to the office just before your scheduled hour.
 Scheduled drop-ins can be reserved up to two days in advance.
-To book your timeslot, visit in person (3rd floor Fletcher Argue) or by phone (204) 474-9100.
+To book your timeslot, visit in person (Room 134, Fletcher Argue Building) or by phone (204) 474-9100.

 Remember that you are in charge of your academic program and that it is up to you to ensure that you are meeting degree requirements.
 If you have read the Undergraduate Calendar and need assistance in planning your program, it is your responsibility to contact an Academic Advisor.